 SwimmingAll visitors who choose to swim in water bodies on or adjacent to reservations do so at their own risk.
 Lifeguards are not present at most properties.
 Swimming is not permitted on all Trustees Reservations.

-Dog WalkingDog walking is permitted on some properties and not on others.
+Dog WalkingDog walking is permitted on some properties and not on others; guidelines can be found here.
 Where dog walking is permitted, please follow posted regulations and observe the following rules of etiquette:

 - Keep dogs under control at all times.